 Despite an embargo on imports into Libya, rebel fighters receive shiploads of weapons.

-Earlier in the day, the Le Figaro newspaper and AFP news agency reported that France had dropped several tonnes of arms, including Milan anti-tank rockets and light armoured vehicles.
+Earlier in the day, the Le Figaro newspaper and the AFP news agency reported that France had dropped several tonnes of arms, including Milan anti-tank rockets and light armoured vehicles.

-On March 19, a coalition of NATO countries launched a military intervention in Libya under the mandate of a United Nations Security Council resolution aimed at protecting civilians from the onslaught launched by Gaddafi after mass protests broke out against his rule in mid-February.
+On March 19, a coalition of countries launched a military intervention in Libya under the mandate of a United Nations Security Council resolution aimed at protecting civilians from the onslaught launched by Gaddafi after mass protests broke out against his rule in mid-February.

 The Security Council resolution established a no-fly zone, asset freeze and arms embargo on Libya and various regime entities.

 The terms of the NATO-led mission in Libya have provoked controversy for months.
 The UN resolution 1973 authorising action says the NATO operation is to protect civilians, but France’s admission raises major questions about how far that mandate goes.

 Part of the UN resolution allows NATO the legal ability to provide weapons for protection or defence, but if those weapons are then used for attack, the rebels and those arming them could be criminally liable.

 Donald Rothwell, a professor of international law at the Australian National University, told Al Jazeera that France’s arms-supplying operations might arguably fall within the mandate.

 “I think one of the key issues are whether the weapons supplied by the French are defensive weapons, or whether they’re supplied with offensive use in mind,” he said.

 A French military spokesperson said France had become aware in early June that rebel-held villages had come under pressure from loyalist forces.